This Private Workshop Includes:

 - You will leave with a fully functional bow that you can effectively use

 Create your own bamboo composite bow (recurve or horse bow) using raw materials and hand tools.
+There is nothing out there to compare to this compact primitive bow.
 The bow will be made to perform at its peak for your draw length.
 Each bow is unique and each person is unique.
 We will ensure that your bow will be made to such specifications that it will become and extension of you.
 It will be 3 days of intense bow building.
 You will learn all that you need to in order to use and care for your new bow.
-When you complete the bow, it will still require weeks of training and shooting to be fully broken in.
+If you want to become a part of my growing team of bamboo bow instructors/archers start here.

-If you would like more than 3 days and/or would like to learn how to make arrows, a 4th and/or 5th day can be added at an additional charge.
+If you would like more than 3 days and/or would like to learn how to make arrows, intuitive archery, a 4th and/or 5th day can be added at an additional charge.
 More days is best as you will leave with more knowledge, but 3 days is absolutely enough to complete the bow.
-5 days offers bow, 1 arrow, and plenty of time for instinctive archery lessons with your new gear.
+5 days offers bow, 1 arrow, and plenty of time for intuitive/zen archery lessons with your new gear.
+I have spent years perfecting the performance of my bow and arrow combo.
+This equipment is capable of shooting fast and flat over great ranges similar to modern gear of today.
+In many cases my bow will bring more to the table than the archer is prepared for.
+This equipment covers all archery needs.
+Zen, 3d target, hunting/defense.
+You leave with tools and understanding on how to use them to forge your spirit.